Densities for Elliptic Curves over Global Function Fields: Introduction

-\textbf{Acknowledgements.} This research was done in MIT SPUR.
+Furthermore, let the zeta function of $K$ be $\zeta_K$.
+The zeta function is discussed in more detail in \Cref{sec:construction}.

+\textbf{Acknowledgments.} The author conducted the research in this paper in the Summer Program in Undergraduate Research at MIT during the summer of 2022.
 The author would like to thank Hao Peng for providing useful guidance.
 Also, the author would like to thank Zhiyu Zhang for suggesting the problem.
 Additionally, the author would like to thank David Jerison and Ankur Moitra for giving advice about the project.